-Risk management workshops will be held to produce and review each Risk Register.
+Risk management workshops are available to support the development of a new risk register or the review of an existing risk register.
 These will build on previous training exercises and give staff sufficient expertise to produce and maintain their own registers.
-Ad hoc support will be available from the Risk Manager, and externally, as required.
+Ad hoc support will be available from the Corporate Risk Manager, and externally, as required.